dalygbarron/pingo/README.md

 I realised it had a bunch of functionality to do with the internals of the png format blah blah blah so I changed my mind.

+You can build, test, and run with jpm, but you need to do `sudo jpm install` before the tests will pass because it has to install the native part of the module first.
+The tests draw some nice pictures into your test folder so I highly recommend running them for your personal enjoyment.

 ## Image Struct
 The library creates and works with structs of the following form:
 ```